 We want to thank Mike P., the owner of Maaco Spokane; and Yolanda, shop manager, for your generous donation in painting our organization's truck!!
 Purple is the color for Domestic Violence Prevention and we are proud to bring awareness to our community.

 If you are currently experiencing an emergency please call 911.

 If you need to talk to someone about a current domestic violence situation, the National domestic violence hotline number is: 800 799-7233

 If you are ready to leave an abusive home and would like information, please call:

 Through the generosity of people like you, our work has made a difference in the lives of thousands around the world.
 Your gift to The Women’s Healing & Empowerment Network allows us to enrich lives through our healing centers, conferences, emergency services and training programs.

-We also consult with and assist religious and secular organizations in establishing policies and procedures that can help prevent child abuse, protect victims and hold perpetrators accountable for their actions.
+We consult with and assist both secular and religious organizations to establish policies and procedures that can help prevent child abuse, protect victims, and hold perpetrators accountable for their actions.
 It is our vision that individuals accessing the programs and services offered and supported by WHEN will: